 Everyone handles pain differently after surgery.
 In general, patients who are using a high dosage of narcotics prior to surgery will experience more pain after surgery due to increased tolerance.
 If you have chronic pain, you will be dealing with post-surgical pain in addition to your chronic pain.
+You will have a continuous rate of local anesthetic going to the surgical area as well as a PCA (Patient Controlled Analgesia) which will allow you to have some control of the amount of pain medicine you receive.
 We try our best to keep your pain at a tolerable level, however, remember we also need to keep your vital signs stable.
-Too much narcotics can cause a drop in blood pressure.
+Too much narcotics can cause a drop in blood pressure and heart rate.